HamptonMakes/hamgen/README.md

   </tr>
 </table>
 <br>

 #### Sass Syntax

 I have been using and writing Sass since its original inception.
 Thus you'll notice I use the original Sass syntax and not the newer SCSS implementation.

 I am not a fan of the SCSS style and will never be converting this project to it.
-If you'd prefer the SCSS style of writing your Sass, I suggest you fork this project and run: `$ sass-convert --recursive --from sass2 --to scss src/stylesheets/`
+If you'd prefer the SCSS style of writing your Sass, it should be easy enough to fork this project and convert the formatting styles.
+Check the [SASS Documentation](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html) for more.

 I also prefer prefixing the `:` to the _start_ of the attribute selector as opposed to the more CSS/SCSS syntax of the colon being the suffix.
 This is just me being set in my ways and, in all honesty, doesn't effect the end-user functionality of the project if you choose to do otherwise.